 3. Less Clutter

 People have a tendency to keep accumulating things until they fill up the space they have, no matter how large.
 A well-planned smaller home will have practical, multi-purpose spaces and will discourage large rooms devoted to one activity.
-Such rooms are an invitation to collect random paraphernalia.
+Such rooms are an invitation to collect random paraphernalia, a good example of this would be a sewing or embroidery room.
 A smaller home forces you to buy more prudently, which also saves money.

 4. No More Downsizing